Scottish Parliament: Committees

 Much of the work of the Scottish Parliament is done in committee.
 The role of committees is stronger in the Scottish Parliament than in other parliamentary systems, partly as a means of strengthening the role of backbenchers in their scrutiny of the government and partly to compensate for the fact that there is no revising chamber.
 The principal role of committees in the Scottish Parliament is to take evidence from witnesses, conduct inquiries and scrutinise legislation.
 Committee meetings take place on Tuesday, Wednesday and Thursday morning when Parliament is sitting.
 Committees can also meet at other locations throughout Scotland.

 Committees comprise a small number of MSPs, who look at specific subjects such as health, the economy or justice.
 They play a central role in the work of the Scottish parliament because, unlike the UK Parliament, the Scottish parliament is a single-chamber parliament.
 The committees can thus, consider and amend proposals for new laws, they can also propose new laws themselves.
 The committees can investigate any area that is within their remit and publish recommendations, and can also report on petitions that have been submitted by members of the public or groups.
-The current Mandatory Committees in the fourth Session of the Scottish Parliament are: Public Audit; Equal Opportunities; European and External Relations; Finance; Public Petitions; Standards, Procedures and Public Appointments; and Delegated Powers and Law Reform.
+The current Mandatory Committees in the seventh Session of the Scottish Parliament are: Public Audit; Equalities, Human Rights and Civil Justice; Europe, External Affairs and Culture; Finance and Public Administrations; Public Petitions; Standards, Procedures and Public Appointments; and Delegated Powers and Law Reform.